Danzan-ryū: Events

 The most focal event of the post-Okazaki era in Danzan-Ryū is the biannual Ohana Celebration.
 This event includes members from all of the organizations focused on the teachings of Okazaki.
 The organizations come together for a weekend of clinics, competition, and camaraderie to share the Kodenkan spirit.
 Ohana was founded in 1990 by Shoshin Ryu Yudanshakai instructors Mike Chubb, Bill Fischer and Roger Medlen, and is hosted by a different organization each time.
 It is usually held on Labor Day weekend.

 Other past events include the two Kodenkan Okugi classes held in Santa Clara, CA. These two events, one in the summer of 1993 and one in the winter of 2003, brought a number of Danzan-Ryū instructors together to learn the system from Sig Kufferath and his senior student Tony Janovich.
 Kufferath had been a graduate of the same class held in 1948 under the direction of Okazaki.
 Over the many years, the methods of performing Okazaki's arts had diverged into a number of different styles.
 This class, whose contents were designed by Janovich under the direction of Kufferath, was designed to show interested instructors how the arts had been done by Okazaki according to Kufferath, and how he had modified several arts.
 Students were instructed in all of the combat arts as well as the eleven required methods of resuscitation.
 The students who graduated from these classes were awarded Kaiden no Sho, or complete transmission certificates, and were given the title of either Renshi (trainer), Kyoshi (teacher) or Shihan (master).
 Before Kufferath's death in 1999, he and Janovich had planned to hold a second class in 2003, ten years after the previous class.
 This had been the plan of Okazaki after his 1948 class, but his death in 1951 prevented this.
 Janovich carried out the plan and held this class in January and February 2003.
-There are tentative plans for the Kodenkan dojo to hold another class in the future.
+This class has been held in 2013 and in 2023.

 Note 1: Other classes that have been called "okugi" have taken place, but were not sanctioned by Kufferath.

 Note 2: Okazaki's 1948 class was called the "special Sunday class" and not the Okugi class.
 The name "Okugi Class" was coined and copyrighted by Tony Janovich.